Your Favorites: an Ice Breaker to Use With Any Topic

 (The safe feelings of your participants are a key goal of mine.
 In the 1970s and even into the 1980s, participants never knew what would happen to them during a team building or training session.
 The facilitators and leaders brought icebreakers and warm up exercises during which people had to touch each other.

 They created icebreakers that intruded into the participants' backgrounds and beliefs systems - more than they would ever want to share with casual acquaintances.
-As a result, well into the 1990s and beyond, when I'd tell a group that we would start with an icebreaker, I received a guarded response.
+As a result, participants became guarded response.

-Once I assured them that no one would have to touch another participant, then, their sigh of relief was palpable because of their long memories.)
+Once assured that no one would have to touch another participant, then, their sigh of relief was palpable because of their long memories.)

 If you select the topic of the favorites carefully, the discussion can segue your group into the day's topic.
 Or, you can decide that the icebreaker is just for fun.
 It can provide a quick way to warm up and jump-start conversations among the attendees in a meeting or training class.